Singhacks-2026/juliusbaer/README.md

 > **Build the intelligence layer between portfolio data and the Relationship Manager.**

-Help RMs understand what matters, anticipate what may happen next, and turn complex portfolio information into timely, personalised, and trustworthy advisory conversations.
+Help RMs understand what matters, anticipate what may happen next, and turn complex portfolio information into timely, personalised and trustworthy advisory conversations.